#08 Prompting Technique

 Does this [item] meet the following requirements?
 Requirements: - [Criterion 1] - [Criterion 2] - [Criterion 3] [Provide item details] Answer with only: YES or NO

-• "Does this lead meet our qualification criteria?
+"Does this lead meet our qualification criteria?
 Requirements: Budget over $10K, Decision-maker involved, Need identified, Timeline under 90 days.
 Lead details: [contact info, conversation notes].
-Answer: YES or NO"
+Answer with only: YES or NO"

 Policy: [State the policy or rule] Prohibited: [What's not allowed] [Provide content to evaluate] Does this comply with the policy?
 Answer with only: YES or NO

-• "Policy: All marketing emails must include unsubscribe link, physical address, and company name.
+"Policy: All marketing emails must include unsubscribe link, physical address, and company name.
 Prohibited: Misleading subject lines, purchased email lists.
 Email draft: [content].
 Does this comply?
-Answer: YES or NO"
+Answer with only: YES or NO"

-Best for: Determining if something exceeds or meets a standard
+T03 Threshold Evaluation Determining if something meets a standard

 Threshold: [Specify the minimum or maximum standard] [Provide data to evaluate] Does this meet/exceed the threshold?
 Answer with only: YES or NO

-• "Threshold: Customer satisfaction score must be 4.0 or higher to qualify for case study.
+"Threshold: Customer satisfaction score must be 4.0 or higher to qualify for a case study.
 Current score: 4.2 from 15 reviews.
-Does this meet threshold?
-Answer: YES or NO"
+Does this meet the threshold?
+Answer with only: YES or NO"

 Item A: [First thing to compare] Item B: [Second thing to compare] Matching criteria: [What makes them a match] Do these match according to the criteria?
 Answer with only: YES or NO

-• "Item A: Job requirements - Python, AWS, 5 years experience.
-Item B: Candidate skills - Python, Azure, 6 years experience.
+"Item A: Job requirements — Python, AWS, 5 years experience.
+Item B: Candidate skills — Python, Azure, 6 years experience.
 Matching criteria: Must have all required skills.
 Do these match?
-Answer: YES or NO"
+Answer with only: YES or NO"

 Statement/Data: [Provide content to evaluate] Check for: [What type of consistency to verify] Is this internally consistent?
 Answer with only: YES or NO

-• "Statement: We offer 24/7 support with same-day response times, staffed by our 3-person team working 9-5 EST. Check for: Logical consistency.
+"Statement: We offer 24/7 support with same-day response times, staffed by our 3-person team working 9-5 EST. Check for: Logical consistency.
 Is this internally consistent?
-Answer: YES or NO"
+Answer with only: YES or NO"

-• Be explicit about the output: End with "Answer with only: YES or NO" to prevent explanations
+• Be explicit about the output: End with 'Answer with only: YES or NO' to prevent AI from adding explanations you don't need.

-• Make criteria objective: Subjective criteria like "high quality" lead to inconsistent answers
+• Make criteria objective: Subjective criteria like 'high quality' lead to inconsistent answers.
+Specify measurable standards.

-• Test your criteria: Try edge cases to ensure criteria capture what you actually want
+• Test your criteria: Try edge cases before batch processing to ensure your criteria capture what you actually want.

-• Batch process for efficiency: Apply same binary prompt to multiple items systematically
+• Batch process for efficiency: Apply the same binary prompt to multiple items systematically to scale decision-making.

-• Follow up selectively: Use detailed prompts only for items that fail binary check
+• Follow up selectively: Use binary prompts to filter, then apply detailed prompts only to the items that need deeper analysis.

 Understanding the Fundamentals